apify/crawlee/website/blog/2024/09-12-finding-students-accommodations/index.md

 You can find me on the following platforms: [Github](https://github.com/Mantisus), [Linkedin](https://www.linkedin.com/in/max-bohomolov/), [Apify](https://apify.com/mantisus), [Upwork](https://www.upwork.com/freelancers/mantisus), [Contra](https://contra.com/mantisus).

-Thank you for your attention :)
+Thank you for your attention.
+I hope you found this information useful.